What qualifies a small business?

-- Employ 7 million people, 67% of all employment in Australia.
+- Employ 7 million people, accounting for 67 per cent of all jobs in Australia.

 Survival and expansion

-Succeeding as a small business owner is tough, and there’s no shortage of pitfalls on the way to success.
-Around half of all new one-person businesses fail in their first three years, compared with around a quarter of medium-sized corporations.
-Although there is a relationship between business size and the probability of survival, new businesses face an uphill battle regardless of how big they are.
+Being a small business owner is difficult, and there are plenty of traps.
+Compared to a quarter of medium-sized enterprises, half of all new one-person businesses fail within the first three years.
+Although there is a link between firm size and survival chances, new enterprises confront an uphill battle regardless of their size.

-In general, small businesses are more susceptible to fluctuations in the business cycle and show greater volatility in revenue and profitability.
-They tend to operate in a narrow geographical region, which forces them to rely on a small customer base and makes them vulnerable to local economic conditions.
+In addition, they usually operate in a confined geographic area, which requires them to rely on a small customer base and exposes them to local economic conditions.

-Finally, obtaining financing and managing cash flow can be huge obstacles.
-Securing a bank loan can be costly—the interest rate spread on loans for a small and large business is 2.15 percentage points.
-Plus, delays in receiving payment from customers can lead to unpredictable cash flow and angry creditors.
+Finally, securing funding and managing cash flow are significant challenges.
+Securing a bank loan can be expensive—the interest rate difference between small and large business loans is 2.15 percentage points.

 Innovation—where small businesses are falling behind